L4COUR/portfolio/content/projects/plant-radio-growing-codesign/index.md

 type = "gallery"
 +++

-Developing and implementing sound for the plant radio
 {{< youtube sTZto3Knw10 >}}

 <!--more-->
+Developing and implementing sound for the plant radio.
 The project investigated the use of creative practice and digital technologies as a method to include nature as a partner in design practice.
 More specifically we harvested the electrophysiological signals emitted by plants with medical sensing technology as the base for plant-human creative-aesthetic collaborations.

 ![](plant-radio-sign.jpeg)